uses sound waves to make images of the heart. In transesophageal echocardiography (TEE), the ultrasound probe is passed down the throat

 Talk to your doctor about the results of the test.

-Call your doctor if any of the following occurs: Sore throat does not subside or worsensPain in the throat or chest developsDifficulty breathing
+Call your doctor if any of the following occur: Sore throat does not subside or worsensPain in the throat or chest developsDifficulty breathing

 If you think you have an emergency, call for medical help right away.